APPLICATION DEADLINES - Fall 2017

 Who Should Apply

-The MS-DS Program is appropriate for students who have recently completed degrees with significant mathematical or statistical emphasis, as well as for mid-career professionals who seek professional advancement or a shift in career track.
+This program is appropriate for students who have recently completed degrees with significant mathematical or statistical emphasis, as well as for mid-career professionals who seek professional advancement or a shift in career track.
 The expected time for completing the degree as a full-time student is two years.
 By using transfer credit and/or taking summer courses, students may be able to complete the program in three semesters (16 months).
 Part-time students may take longer (up to three years).
 Classes will be offered in the late afternoon or evening, allowing part-time students to participate fully.